SathishP100sms/ATS_Pro_System/README.md

 | 6 | Use `FORCE_JAVASCRIPT_ACTIONS_TO_NODE24=true` to stay ahead of Node.js deprecations |
 | 7 | Add `docker image prune -af` at the end of every pipeline to keep disk usage low |

+---

+## 📝 Notes

+- The frontend is built with plain HTML/CSS/JS and does not require a frontend build pipeline.
+- The backend can be deployed via Docker and hosted on any container-ready environment.
+- GitHub Actions deploys the backend automatically to a self-hosted runner configured with AWS credentials.

 ## 🤝 Contributing